 Specific activities for seniors can be found at the Lourie Center, Columbia’s Parks and Recreation Department, and the Richland Library.
 Events at these centers include classes on arthritis, pilates workouts, and special seminars.

-Fairforest Grove Senior Living, Terrabella Windsor Lake and Harbison Shores are the top-rated Independent Living facilities near Columbia, SC.
+Fairforest Grove Senior Living, Terrabella Windsor Lake and The Village at Southlake are the top-rated Independent Living facilities near Columbia, SC.
 These Independent Living facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 The average cost of Independent Living in Columbia is $3,399 per month.
 This cost may vary based on location, amenities, floorplan, level of care and other factors.